-Although often upstaged by its neighbor, Sendang Gile is still one of the best waterfalls in Lombok.
+Although often upstaged by its neighbor, Sendang Gile is still one of the best waterfalls on Lombok.
 This tall, plunging waterfall is located in the trekking town of Senaru and is actually on the same path as Tiu Kelep.
-So, even if you were only planning on visiting Tiu Kelep waterfall in Lombok, you’ll get to stop at this one on the way.
+So, even if you were only planning on visiting Tiu Kelep waterfall on Lombok, you'll get to stop at this one on the way.

-Like most of the waterfalls so far, this one also isn’t the best for swimming, due to the lack of a deep pool.
-That said, it’s powerful flow, the jungle surrounds and double-stream shape make it a spectacular addition to the waterfall list.
+Like most of the waterfalls so far, this one also isn't the best for swimming, due to the lack of a deep pool.
+That said, its powerful flow, the jungle surrounds and the double-stream shape make it a spectacular addition to the waterfall list.

 6. Tiu Kelep Waterfall